Training together, learning from one another.

 The essence of Global Skills Partnerships

-Global Skills Partnerships open up new opportunities for nurses from outside Germany.
-Fair agreements between the relevant states, universities and training institutes, and potential employers, allow international nurses to equip themselves for potential employment in Germany while undergoing training in their home country.
+In many countries, more people qualify for nursing professions than the local labor market can absorb.
+Global Skills Partnerships open up new opportunities for prospective nurses from outside Germany.
+Fair agreements allow international nurses to equip themselves for potential employment in Germany while undergoing training in their home country.

 PartnerS